reactive/data-client/docs/core/api/Controller.md

 :::warning

-This should only be used in event handlers and not during React's render lifecycle.
+This should only be used in event handlers.

+Using getState() in React's render lifecycle can result in data tearing.

 :::